cf-sewe/cplace-ops-kubernetes-on-hetzner-workshop/terraform/README.md

 ### Load Balancer

-The hcloud load balancer will be used for the K8S API (control-plane).
+The hcloud load balancer will be used for the K8S API (controlplane).
 It will also be used for exposing the applications running within K8S.

 ## Updating Terraform Modules